Academic Nurse Educator Certification (ANEC) Award

 Maryland institutions with nursing degree programs may nominate an unlimited number of full-time nursing educators and nurse faculty who have successfully met the eligibility requirements and completed the examination for the NLN’s CNE credential.
 These awards will assist Maryland nursing programs in recruiting and retaining nursing faculty to produce the additional nursing graduates required by Maryland’s hospitals and health systems.

 Eligibility: Nominees should have a graduate nursing degree and must be either employed in or offered and accepted a full-time nursing faculty or other nursing education position within the nursing program, as certified by the Dean or Director if the institution.
-To be eligible, nominees must have completed the CNE credentialing process within the prior or current FY, starting with FY 2018.
-Faculty nominees already holding the CNE credential prior to January, 2018 are eligible at completion of renewal with clear explanation of original certification dates and official documentation from NLN of another 5 years of certification as a CNE.
-Nurse faculty are eligible to reapply for this award each time they are recertified as a CNE.
+To be eligible, nominees must have completed the CNE credentialing process within the prior or current FY, starting with FY 2019.
+Faculty nominees already holding the CNE credential are eligible at completion of renewal with clear explanation of original certification dates and official documentation from NLN of another 5 years of certification as a CNE.
+Nurse faculty are eligible to reapply for this award each time they are recertified as a CNE at five year intervals.

 Nomination Process: Nominations are to be made by the institution’s Dean or Director of Nursing, who will identify qualified candidates.
 By March 15, 2020, all required information must be submitted to the Maryland Higher Education Commission.
 This includes, but is not limited to:

 • Name and current curriculum vitae for each faculty being nominated for the award

 • Verification of the date of hire, title of position and confirmation that the faculty is employed full-time;

 • A copy of the CNE certificate or NLN letter indicating the faculty member passed the certification examination or renewed certification;